 - The abutment (screws into the implant) can cost between $275 and $450

 - The crown (attaches to the abutment) can cost between $1,000 and $3,000

 The cost of getting a dental implant is significantly higher in the United States than anywhere else in the world.
 Other countries like Australia, Thailand, and Mexico charge much less for dental implants.
 If you live in the U.S. and need a dental implant, it may be more fiscally responsible to seek dental care overseas.

 It’s true—dental implants are pricey.
 But if you need an implant, you know that it’s more than just for looks—it can give you back the lifestyle that you want.

-Continue reading on the next page and learn how to get cheap dental implants.
+Continue reading on the next page and learn how to get affordable dental implants.